-- Once you click Allocate and Download, you cannot cancel it.
-If the Allocate and Download fails, use My Account at citrix.com. - The Citrix Licensing Manager allocates only retail licenses (no evaluation or demo licenses or Subscription Advantage renewals) and does not support redownloading or reallocating of license files.
-For those features, use My Account. - If you rename the license server, you must reallocate any license files allocated under the old license server name.
-For more information about reallocating files, see Reallocate license files. - 1.
-In the Start menu, click All Programs > Citrix > Citrix Licensing Manager or from a remote machine, https://licenseservername:8083. - 2.
-If you want to change the port and/or language, click the Settings icon on the menu bar at the top of the page.
+- The Simple License Service can allocate only retail licenses (no evaluation or demo licenses or Subscription Advantage renewals) and does not support redownloading or reallocating of license files.
+For those features, use My Account. - If you rename the license server, you must reallocate any license files allocated under the old license server name and update the Simple License Service shortcut.
+You cannot use the Simple License Service to reallocate license files.
+For more information about reallocating files, see Reallocate license files in Citrix eDocs. - 1.
+In the Start menu, click All Programs > Citrix > Citrix Simple License Service or from a remote machine, https://licenseservername:8083. - 2.
+If you want to change the port and/or language, click Configure on the menu bar at the top of the page.
 Make changes and click Save. - 3.
-Click Allocate Licenses, type the License Access Code (which is supplied in an email from Citrix) and click Display Licenses. - 4.
+Enter the License Access Code, which is supplied in an email from Citrix. - 4.
 Select a product from the displayed list and click Allocate and Download.
+All the licenses available for that product are allocated and downloaded.
 To select more than one product, choose a product, click Allocate and Download, choose the next product, click Allocate and Download, and so on and they are processed in order.
 Note that once you allocate and download all the licenses for a specific License Access Code, you cannot use that License Access Code again.
 If you must perform additional transactions with that code, log on to My Account. - 5.
 To display the newly downloaded licenses, refresh the License Administration Console.